EU ministers focus on banking union, help for Spain

 "This possibility is absolutely open to Spain if there is progress in the next few months (on the issue).
 The process of recapitalisation is not instantaneous," he said.

-But after years in crisis, the banking sector problems show no sign of abating and Europe's leaders are under pressure to form a united front to shield struggling lenders rather than leave countries to cope with the problems alone.
+But after years in crisis, the problems in banks show no sign of abating and Europe's leaders are under pressure to form a united front to shield struggling lenders rather than leave countries to cope with such problems alone.

-At their summit, EU leaders will look at how to establish a banking union, including a single supervisor for the largest banks, a fund to wind down cross-border lenders in trouble and more-assured guarantees to protect depositors.
+At a summit in Brussels next week, EU leaders will examine establishing a banking union that envisages a single supervisor for big banks, a fund to wind down cross-border lenders in trouble and the deposit guarantee scheme to protect savers.

 "POISONOUS LINK"